ORIGIN STORY

 Typica

 The oldest variety.
-Known for excellent flavor, intense sweetness, and balance.
+Known for its perfect balance, sweetness, and classic coffee flavor.

 Bourbon